Amuleka/ds-first-draft/README.md

 • Implementing recursive algorithms iteratively
 • Managing system resources and memory allocation

-#V. Time and Space Complexity Analysis
+# Time and Space Complexity Analysis

 The time and space complexity of stack operations depend on the underlying implementation.
 In an array-based implementation, the time complexity of push, pop, and peek operations is O(1) since accessing the last element of an array takes constant time.
 Similarly, the space complexity is O(n) where n is the number of elements in the stack.

-#VI.
-Challenge Time
+# Challenge Time

 Let's try your understaing by completing [this challenge](https://github.com/Amuleka/ds-first-draft/blob/main/first-draft-incomplete.py)